IgniteUI/help-topics/topics/02_Controls/igGrid/11_igGridExcelExporter_Configuring.md

 ### <a id="configure_styling"></a>Configure styling

-By default the `igGridExcelExporter` will copy styles from the header row and first two data rows from `igGrid` to apply the same to the worksheet table.
-If `gridStyling` is set to `none`, then a predefined excel table style will be applied to the worksheet.
+By default the `igGridExcelExporter` will copy styles from the header row and the first two data rows from `igGrid` to apply the same to the Worksheet table.
+If `gridStyling` is set to `"none"`, then a predefined Excel table style will be applied to the worksheet.
 Table styles follow the [ECMA specification for Office Open XML](http://www.ecma-international.org/news/TC45_current_work/TC45_available_docs.htm) (see section on Table Style Definitions).
 The predefined style may be set using the `tableStyle` and the available choices are divided into three categories:
 `TableStyleMedium[1-28]`, `TableStyleLight[1-21]` and `TableStyleDark[1-11]`.
 The range in brackets is the available theme number that may be chosen: